Swarnendu0123/http-request-inspector/Readme.md

    npm run dev
    ```

 7. Access the application in your web browser at `http://localhost:5173`.
+The backend is running on `http://localhost:8000`.

 ## Usage